POTS and Dysautonomia: Understanding and Managing Your Symptoms

 For those with EDS or HSD, non-weight bearing options like swimming and rowing are particularly useful given the joint considerations involved.
 The full guide on exercise for POTS covers how to adapt this for hypermobility, including the specific first steps most people miss.

-If you’re new to exercise in this context, the broader starting exercise with hypermobility guide is a sensible starting point.
+If you are new to exercise in this context, the broader starting exercise with hypermobility guide is a sensible starting point.

 CO2 Tolerance and Breathing

-There’s a breathing component to POTS that doesn’t get nearly enough attention, and the research on it is genuinely striking.
+There is a breathing component to POTS that does not get nearly enough attention, and the research on it is genuinely striking.
+Many people with POTS breathe in patterns that actively worsen their symptoms.

 Many people with POTS breathe in a pattern that keeps their CO2 levels lower than optimal.
 This might not sound like a big deal, CO2 is just what you breathe out, right?
 But CO2 is one of the primary signals the blood vessels use to regulate their diameter.
 Low CO2 causes blood vessels to constrict, including the cerebral vessels.
 It also increases heart rate.